waggle-sensor/edge-scheduler/docs/sesctl/tutorial_statjob.md

-# Tutorial: Get Details of A Job
+# Tutorial: get details of a job
 Once your job is submitted you may want to check how the job is being served by Waggle nodes.

 __NOTE: This has many rooms to improve in order to provide in-depth information about jobs.
 This will be updated frequently as we bring more functionalities to the tool__